 Please see the following tutorials for downloading and searching eBooks:

-How do I access the LRCâ€™s streaming video collection?
+How do I access the LRCâ€™s online streaming video collection?

-What are Research Guides or LibGuides and how do I gain access?
+What are Library Guides or LibGuides and how do I gain access?

 How do I chat live with a librarian?